overblog/GraphQLBundle/docs/validation/index.md

                     email: String
                     info: String
 ```
-It's also possible to declare validation constraints to the entire _type_.
+It's also possible to declare validation constraints for the entire _type_.
 This is useful if you don't want to repeat the configuration for each field or if you want to move the entire validation logic into a function:
 ```yaml
 Mutation:
     type: object